dpi/drupal-auditfiles/README.txt

 INTRODUCTION
 ------------
-Audit Files is a module that is designed to help keep files on your server in sync with those used by your Drupal site.
-It has six reports, which are accessed from Administer > Reports > Audit Files (admin/reports/auditfiles).
+Audit Files is a module that is designed to help keep the files on your server in sync with those used by your Drupal site.

+This module avoids using the Drupal API when dealing with the files and their references, so that more or different problems are not created when attempting to fix the existing ones.

+The module does use the Drupal API (as much as possible) to reduce the load on the server, including (but not necessarily limited to) paging the reports and using the Batch API to perform the various operations.

+It includes six reports, which are accessed from Administer > Reports > Audit Files (admin/reports/auditfiles).

 REPORTS
 -------